BoshraJaber/reading-notes102/read2.md

 * Fast, responsive, and Extensible.
 * Has syntax highlighting, code completion, themes, and extensions.

-Different classifications of text editors:
-# why it’s important for software developers to be thoughtful about their selection of what they use to write code.

-# a step by step introduction to using a terminal
+# Astep by step introduction to using a terminal:
+## The Command Line or terminal:
+* is a text based interface to the system that enables you to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.
+## The Shell, Bash:

 #  a “cheat sheet” or other resource for basic terminal usage.